 That said, if your lifestyle includes consuming alcohol from time to time, there are some simple things you can do to fit that into your nutrition plan, while staying on track toward your goals!

-I want to point out that every gram of alcohol has calories, just like protein, carbs, and fats.
-(7 calories per gram of alcohol to be exact.)
+Like I just mentioned, every gram of alcohol has calories, just like protein, carbs, and fats (7 calories per gram of alcohol to be exact).

 · Protein = 4 calories per gram